-[&]quot;The short-term performance gauge for Mercer Diversifying Alternatives Strategies is HFRI FOF: Market Defensive Index.
-The longer-term target is to outperform cash by 3%-5% p.a. over a market cycle with specified correlation and volatifity targets.
+The short-term performance gauge for Mercer Diversifying Alternatives Strategies is HFRI FOF: Market Defensive Index.
+The longer-term target is to outperform cash by 3%-3% p.a. over a market cycle with specified correlation and volatility targets.

 The Trustee also intends to build up a long-term allocation to Private Market investments through commitments made to Senior Private Debt, Private Debt, Sustainable Opportunities, Infrastructure, Private Equity and Credit Opportunities.
 Mercer has been appointed to structure and implement these investments, as with the Fund's other allocations.
 As the first step in this long-term programme, the Trustee committed amounts equivalent to c.20% of the Growth portfolio (split equally across senior private debt, private debt, sustainable opportunities, infrastructure and private equity) in 2019.
-An additional commitment, to Credit Opportunities was made in February 2021.
+Further commitments were made in February 2021 including a new commitment to Credit Opportunities.
+New commitment requirements to align with the strategic allocation targets are assessed at least biennially, the amounts will be driven by the progress of prior commitments and the magnitude of the growth allocation of the Fund.
 As capital calls are made, assets are drawn from the rest of the growth portfolio to meet these commitments.